daniyal077/News-AI-Agent-/readme.md

-Below is an example of a polished README.md for your CrewAI project that integrates Groq for high-speed LLM inference.
-You can customize the sections as needed.

----

 # CrewAI Financial Trends Newsletter Automation

 This project leverages the CrewAI framework to orchestrate a team of autonomous AI agents that work together to research, write, and proofread a newsletter about the latest trends in financial technology.
 It uses the Groq API for fast inference on a Groq-compatible LLM and includes custom tools (e.g., Google search via SerperDevTool) to enhance agent capabilities.